Quick Answer: Which Smart TV Platform Should You Build First?

 A useful estimate needs more than a list of platforms.
 Document the catalog size, content formats, live vs on-demand needs, authentication, profiles, payments, ads, DRM, analytics, CMS/admin needs, search, recommendations, localization, accessibility, support workflow, and device matrix.
 Those items are the real budget drivers.

-NextPage usually starts with a platform scope workshop: audience/device assumptions, content model, monetization, playback architecture, release sequence, and QA evidence.
+NextPage usually starts with a platform scope workshop: audience/device assumptions, content model, monetization, playback architecture, release sequence, companion app dependencies, and QA evidence.
 That makes the estimate more reliable and helps avoid paying for platform coverage before the first product loop is proven.

 Common Mistakes To Avoid